Apply for loan on HIPL app available on Google PlayStore and App Store - Download Now

 • The financial institution can immediately recognise you when you request a particular service or transaction.

-• The number allows you to access bespoke banking products and services, including loans and credit cards, through the bank's portal.
+• The number helps you to access personalised banking services, including loans and credit cards, through the bank's portal.

 • The bank saves your CIF ID on its server, facilitating faster transactions, Personal Loan approvals, request verification, etc.